Kia Stonic SUV review

 - Surprising driving position

-Closely related to the Hyundai Kona, the Stonic is based on the Kia Rio supermini and has a lower-slung design than many of its rivals, like the Nissan Juke, Peugeot 2008 and Skoda Kamiq, as well as the Citroen C3 Aircross, Renault Captur and SEAT Arona.
 A facelift in late 2020 saw the Stonic sharpened up with new LED headlights, while a new GT-Line trim added redesigned bumpers and a rear spoiler for a more sporting style.
 A minor update the following year introduced Kia’s new badge design, among other things.

 A 98bhp non-turbocharged 1.4-litre petrol engine was initially offered but has since been withdrawn, leaving you with the choice of a 99bhp or 118bhp turbocharged 1.0-litre petrol.
 It was previously offered with a 113bhp 1.6-litre diesel, but this was also discontinued in early 2021.
 The 1.0-litre engine was already our pick of the range, being more powerful and efficient than the outdated 1.4-litre petrol, as well as quieter and more responsive than the diesel and, while it does require a little effort to get the most out of it, fuel economy of up to 51.4mpg is very reasonable.

 Although the Stonic is a little more expensive than some of its rivals, its generous standard equipment list makes amends.
-There are '2', 'GT-Line' and 'Connect' trim levels, plus a ‘GT-Line S’ range-topper, but even the 2 comes with kit such as 16-inch alloy wheels, air-conditioning, rear parking sensors and an eight-inch infotainment system with Apple CarPlay and Android Auto.
+There are '2', 'GT-Line', ‘Quantum’ and '3' trim levels, plus a ‘GT-Line S’ range-topper, but even the 2 comes with kit such as 16-inch alloy wheels, air-conditioning, rear parking sensors and an eight-inch infotainment system with Apple CarPlay and Android Auto.
 It’s likely you’ll have to spend extra on some rival models that have a lower starting price in order to get the same level of equipment.